 I had the pleasure of living in the Netherlands capital for the first six months of this year, but I definitely wish I knew about more about the city before moving to Amsterdam.
-Here’s some things I discovered…
+No, you don’t need Dutch to survive but here’s more things that I discovered…

 1. There are mosquitoes there ALL year round